UPS Workers’ Comp in Illinois: Help for Drivers, Package Handlers & Seasonal Workers (2025 Guide)

 Are you entitled to workers’ comp benefits as a traveling employee under Illinois law?

-Traveling Employees and Workers’ Compensation in Illinois If your job requires you to travel — whether to client sites, job locations, or business meetings — you may still be covered under Illinois workers’ compensation laws if you’re injured while traveling.
-These are known as traveling employee cases, and Illinois provides specific protections for workers who…
+Traveling Employees and Workers’ Compensation Benefits in Illinois If your job requires you to travel — whether to client sites, job locations, or business meetings — you may still be entitled to Illinois workers’ compensation benefits if you’re injured while traveling.
+These are known as traveling employee cases, and Illinois provides specific protections for workers…

 How FCEs and Permanent Restrictions Affect Worker’s Compensation Settlements in Illinois